Computer Information Technology

 Cybersecurity Operations Fundamentals

-This course is designed to prepare the student for the 210-250 SECFND exam.
+This competency-based course is designed to prepare the student for the 210-250 SECFND exam.
 This exam is the first of the two required exams to achieve the CCNA Cyber Ops certification.
 This course equips students with the basic knowledge, foundational principles, and entry-level skills needed by today's organizations that are challenged with rapidly detecting cybersecurity breaches and effectively responding to security incidents.

 Implementing Cybersecurity Operations